mdeinum/spring-training/31-spring-boot-jdbc/README.md

 ```
 4. Finally re-run the application and if all done right it should still work.
 This is due to Spring Data "generating" the implementation at runtime (it actually uses proxies to accomplish this)
    * The `BookRepository` contains methods with the same signature, or ones understood by Spring Data to create queries based on the method names.
+5. For the test you should `@DataJdbcTest` and autowire the `JdbcBookRepository` into the test case instead of a `DataSource` or `JdbcTemplate`.
+   * The `@DataJdbcTest`, as the name implies, also bootstraps the needed Spring Data JDBC components needed to create the proper runtime repositories.